gitReiko/moodle-public-need-to-check/README.md

 *The teacher is considered to be checking if he is enrolled in the same group as the student, and also has a role based on the archetype of teacher or editingteacher in the corresponding activity or course.*

+### Work speed

+The speed of loading a page with a block depends on the usage scenario.
+Teachers and local managers load the page almost instantly.
+It can take a long time to load the global manager or administrator page.

+Download speed depends on the number of works to check.
+Fewer works teachers need to check, faster page loads.

+In addition, operation of entering information into database (needed to speed up work) takes longer time, than a simple page loading.
+Operation of entering information into database is carried out of the first time page with block load or manual operation by administrator.

+### Third-party dependencies

+Are absent.

+### Author

+Makouski Denis Anatolievich khornau@gmail.com